georgiaprahamov/g3shaa/README.md

 - :sweat_smile: Sometimes I'm lazy, but I always do my job :smile:
 - :heart: I enjoy helping people with some basic Fivem Development issues as well as making scripts
-- :orange_heart: In love with QBCore :heart:
+- :orange_heart: In love with Javascript :heart:
 - :pinching_hand: 18 Years old

 ##